 So the way to deal with this constant stream of information coming from your microphone into the converter is to use a portion of the RAM of the computer as a buffer.
 This buffer is like a data reserve that holds a certain bit of data back to be processed in a pool.

 The CPU pulls from the pool and processes it and sometimes will get ahead of the curve, but it’s up to you to set a large enough buffer to not fall behind.
 That’s the entire point of the buffer.

 So what you’re doing is setting a balance between the RAM buffer and the CPU’s load.
 The more buffer you use, the higher the latency will be since the data goes into the reserve first.
 Using less of a buffer can decrease latency, but you risk overloading the CPU and introducing errors into your recordings.

-So part of your question was "what features are there to prevent delays?" and the above answers that.
-You can't prevent it, but you can manage it.
-There is, however, a way to compensate for the unavoidable audio latency delay that is provided by most DAW's these days called "delay compensation."
+So part of your question was “what features are there to prevent microphone delay?” and the above answers that.
+You can’t prevent it, but you can manage it.
+There is, however, a way to compensate for the unavoidable audio latency delay that is provided by the best DAW’s these days called “delay compensation.”

 It will read the calculated amount of latency you’ll be dealing with (the math is done based on your sample rate and buffer size), and automatically move your recorded tracks back in time on the multitrack by that many milliseconds.
 So you can have latency and never have to deal with it personally if you configure your DAW in this manner.

 Another type of latency is caused by the same issues, which is where you sing into the mic and the sound you hear back in your monitors or headphones is delayed.
 This is always because you’re sending the audio through the converters, into the DAW, competing with plugins and effects, then sending it back through the converters, and down your headphones.